 There are a number of ways in which the MD/PhD interview process is different.
 Be prepared to speak about your research at a number of different levels.
 You will often know who your interviewers are in advance.
 Be sure to use that to your advantage.
 Meet with and set up a mock interview with an MD/PhD student who is a resident or non-resident tutor at your House.
 Prepare an “elevator speech” (of 90-second duration) to describe your research extemporaneously.
-Feel free to make an appointment with an OCS adviser to discuss the details of this process as it relates to you.
+Feel free to make an appointment with an OCS adviser to discuss the details of this process.

 The Multiple Mini-Interview (MMI)

-More and more medical schools in both the U.S. and Canada are using the MMI format.
+More medical schools in both the U.S. and Canada are using the MMI format.
 There is some variation from school to school, but the MMI usually involves 6-10 stations.
 At each station you are given two minutes to read a scenario and 6-8 minutes to answer/execute.
 There are varying types of questions.
 Some use scenario-based questions, which tend to be situational, ethical, and problem-solving oriented.
-Some schools use spatial and collaborative problem-solving.
+Some schools use spatial and collaborative problem-solving questions.